-The COVID-19 pandemic has forced us to draw a line between services that are essential and non-essential.
-This forceful demarcation between the service providers of any kind has created an environment of uncertainty.
+The COVID-19 pandemic has forced us to draw a line between essential and non-essential services.
+This forceful demarcation between service providers has created an environment of uncertainty.

-Individuals finding themselves on the non-essentials services list fear for their jobs.
-These fears are not unfounded; they originate from the fact that the pandemic has deeply affected how businesses operate and whether they can operate at all.
+Individuals finding themselves on the non-essential services list fear for their jobs.
+These fears are not unfounded; they originate from the fact that the pandemic has deeply affected how businesses operate and whether they can operate.

 Whereas grocery, medicine, and other everyday needs businesses were high in demand, services like restaurants and other non-essential businesses faced the heat.
-When an employer is uncertain about the future, the employees will naturally fear for their own too.
+When an employer is uncertain about the future, the employees will naturally fear for themselves too.

 It Doesn’t Have To Be Like This

 Every service and business is essential.
-In this article, we will focus on creating a positive outlook for this situation and identify how to sustain employment in the pandemic.
+This article will focus on creating a positive outlook for this situation and identify how to sustain employment during the pandemic.

 Maintain your Mental Health

 The fear of losing your job can be dreadful, no doubt.
 However, you must identify yourself as a person who is important and valued.
-All the bogging down and unpredictability troubles the mind and its ultimate effect is less than efficient work performance.
+Boggling down and unpredictability trouble the mind, and their ultimate effect is less than efficient work performance.

 So, stay positive, be productive, and take care of your mental health while hoping that normalcy will return.